 Just today I learned about the

-contenteditable attribute in HTML5 and it truely amazes me what can be done with it.
-When set the visitors of your webpage can edit any text within the node.
+contenteditable attribute in HTML5 and it truly amazes me what can be done with it.
+When set the visitors of your web page can edit any text within the node.
 It is a global attribute so it can be applied to any HTML element.

 contenteditable attribute on the next paragraph: